 It’s common for people to deny and/or hide their dependency upon and abuse of a substance, both to others and to themselves.
 Because of this, it can be difficult to identify the symptoms and behaviors of substance abuse, because they can vary so widely for each individual.
 With that being said, there are a number of symptoms which people with substance abuse problems commonly exhibit, including but not limited to:

-- Decline in the quality of school work
+- The decline in the quality of school work

-- Decline in the quality of other commitments
+- The decline in the quality of other commitments

 - Sudden apathy and lack of effort toward responsibilities

 - Change in attitude toward social settings and relationships

 - Sudden flakiness with commitments, such as being late or not showing up at all